Sport in Pakistan

 Sport in Pakistan is a significant part of Pakistani culture.
 Cricket is the most popular sport in Pakistan.
 Football has also gained popularity in recent years, and is the second most popular sport in the country.
 Field hockey is the national sport, and was popular for several decades, with some of Pakistan's greatest sporting accomplishments having taken place in this sport, along with squash.
-Polo and traditional sports like kabaddi and other well-known games are also played.
+Polo and traditional sports like kabaddi, Tent pegging and other well-known games are also played.

 In cricket, the country has had an array of success over the years, and has the distinct achievement of having won each of the major ICC international cricket tournaments: ICC Cricket World Cup, ICC World Twenty20, and ICC Champions Trophy; as well as the ICC Test Championship.
 The Pakistan Super League ranks among the top T20 leagues globally.

 Football in Pakistan is as old as the country itself.
 Shortly after the creation of Pakistan in 1947, the Pakistan Football Federation was created, and the nation's founder Muhammad Ali Jinnah became its first Patron-in-Chief.
 The highest football division in the country is the Pakistan Premier League.
 Pakistan is known as one of the best manufacturers of the official FIFA World Cup ball.

-In field hockey, Pakistan is one of the most successful national teams with a record four Hockey World Cup wins, eight Asian Games gold medals, three gold medals in the Olympic Games, and the only Asian team to have won the prestigious Champions Trophy, with three championships.
+In field hockey, Pakistan is one of the most successful national teams with a record four Hockey World Cup wins, eight Asian Games gold medals, three gold medals at the Olympic Games, and the only Asian team to have won the prestigious Champions Trophy three times.

 Pakistan's Jahangir Khan is widely regarded as the greatest squash player of all time, followed by his compatriot Jansher Khan.
 From 1981 to 1986, Jahangir was unbeaten and during that time won 555 consecutive matches – the longest winning streak by any athlete in top-level professional sport, as recorded by Guinness World Records.

 In Northern Pakistan, the annual Shandur Polo Festival at Shandur Top is an international event attended by enthusiasts from all over the world.
 The Shandur polo ground at Shandur Pass is the world's highest, at approximately 3734 m.

-The Pakistan Sports Board was established in 1962 as a corporate body to promote and develop uniform standards of competition in sports in Pakistan, and regulating and controlling sports in Pakistan on a national basis.
-The Pakistan Sports Board is supported by the Pakistan Sports Trust, which assists hard-up players and associations so they can continue participating in sports in the Olympic Games, Asian Games, World Games, and Commonwealth Games.
+The Pakistan Olympic Association, established in 1948, and recognised in the same year by the International Olympic Committee, is the National Olympic Committee for Pakistan.
+It was the premier regulator of sports activities in Pakistan from 1948 until the establishment of Pakistan Sports Board.
+Established in 1962 as a corporate body, the Pakistan Sports Board is responsible for promoting and developing uniform standards of competition in sports across Pakistan, as well as regulating and controlling sports activities on a national level.
+It is supported by the Pakistan Sports Trust, which provides financial assistance to players and associations facing financial difficulties, enabling them to continue their participation in the Olympic Games, Asian Games, World Games, and Commonwealth Games.